 T320-346 requires Atlas VO 1000 mech or as a dummy

-T347-412 and H1-H5 require Bachmann S2/S4 mech or as a dummy
+T347-412 and H1-H5 require Requires Bachmann S4 mech or Atlas S2 mech or as a dummy

 T413 dynamic unit requires Atlas VO 1000 mech or as a dummy

 The T class became the largest diesel class on the Victorian Railways and were built by Clyde’s Granville workshops over 13 years from 1955-1968.
 As a consequence, there are 5 versions but the group is commonly called by the 3 versions of “Flat Top”, “High Nose” and “Low Nose”.
-They were purchased to serve the states branch lines and to replace the ageing K’s and the newly arrived J class steam locos.
-This the 2nd variation of the high nose entered traffic between December 1961 – May 1962 and were assigned all manner of jobs with other classes.